 In August 2011 the Company established a performance rights plan to replace the ESP.
 In November 2011 the first performance rights were granted under the plan and further issues have been granted annually since.
 The plan is designed to provide long term incentives to eligible senior employees of the Group and entitles them to acquire shares in the Company, subject to the successful achievement of performance hurdles.
-For issues made between November 2011 and November 2015 only one performance hurdle related to earnings per share (EPS) was used.
-From the November 2016 issue onwards a second hurdle related to Relative Total Shareholder Return (RTSR) was introduced.
+For each issue two performance hurdles are applied.
+The 2018 issue used Earnings per Share (EPS) and Relative Total Shareholder Return (RTSR).
+The 2019 and 2020 issues used EPS and Return on Invested Capital (ROIC).